abayomipopoola/abayomipopoola/src/pages/domain-driven-design/index.md

 #### Models and Context

-A model is always within a context of a sort; the context is a setting that determines the meaning of a statement–they're mostly inferred by the end-user that use the system.
+A model is always within a context of a sort; the context is a setting that determines the meaning of a statement--they're mostly inferred by the end-user that use the system.
 For the savings account system, the tellers relate to some concepts/terminologies of the modelled domain in a different way than regular customers can grasp.
 This is referred to as bounded context in DDD.

 The Bounded context (BC) is the context in which the ubiquitous language and the corresponding models are valid.
 It gives the team a clear understanding of what has to be consistent and what can develop independently.
 Every domain model lives in precisely one BC, and a BC contains precisely one domain model.